Meet 7 Baylor women who blazed new trails in the sciences

 In 1999, her $13 million gift to the Baylor School of Nursing led to the school being formally named the Louise Herrington School of Nursing (LHSON).
 In 2015, another lead gift made possible the purchase of the Baptist General Convention of Texas building in Dallas, which has since become the new academic home for LHSON.
 Inbetween, she established the Lou Ornelas Endowment for the School of Nursing and the Louise Herrington Endowed Scholarship Fund in Nursing and supported a simulation lab to give Baylor nursing students the most real-world experience possible.

 These are just the handful of the countless Baylor women who have made their marks on history; today, Baylor women continue to make huge impacts on the scientific world.
-For instance, Dr. Lori Baker, BA ’93, MA ’94, is vice provost for faculty development and diversity and a professor of anthropology, and is recognized nationally for her forensic work in identifying the remains of undocumented immigrants.
-Dr. Mary Lynn Trawick and Dr. Leigh Greathouse are among Baylor’s leading cancer-fighting researchers.
-Dr. Lisa Giocomo, BA ’02, has a research lab at Stanford University, where she’s breaking new ground in understanding the grid cells that create the brain’s “GPS.”
-And Dr. Erica Bruce is working on a way to extend the “golden hour” — a 60 minute-period during which a critically injured person’s chances of survival are highest — to an incredible 72 hours.
+For instance, Dr. Lori Baker (BA ’93, MA ’94) has earned national attention for her forensic work in identifying the remains of undocumented immigrants.
+Drs.
+Mary Lynn Trawick, Leigh Greathouse and Liela Romero (BS ’11) are among Baylor’s leading cancer-fighting researchers.
+Dr. Lisa Giocomo (BA ’02) leads a research lab at Stanford studying the grid cells that create the brain’s “GPS.”
+Dr. Erica Bruce is working on a way to extend the “golden hour” — a 60 minute-period during which a critically injured person’s chances of survival are highest — to an incredible 72 hours.
+And such Baylor professors as Drs.
+Annie Ginty (stress and health), Jessica Peck (nursing) and Emily Smith (public health) have become important voices in their fields.

 There’s not enough room, even on a blog, to list every notable Baylor woman.
 But if there’s someone you think particularly deserves to be honored, please let us know!